Nationalism: 21st century

-Arab nationalism began to decline in the 21st century, which led to localized nationalism and culminated in a series of revolts against authoritarian regimes between 2010 and 2012, known as the Arab Spring.
-Following those revolts, most of which failing to improve conditions in the affected nations, Arab and even most local nationalist movements declined dramatically.
-A consequence of the Arab Spring as well as the 2003 invasion of Iraq were the civil wars in Iraq and Syria, which eventually joined to form a single conflict.
-A new form of Arab nationalism developed in the wake of the Arab Winter, associated with Egyptian President Abdel Fatteh el-Sisi, Saudi Crown Prince Mohammad bin Salman and UAE leader Mohammed bin Zayed.

 The rise of globalism in the late 20th century led to a rise in nationalism and populism in Europe and North America.
 That trend was further fueled by increased terrorism in the West (the September 11 attacks in the United States being a prime example), increasing unrest and civil wars in the Middle East, and waves of Muslim refugees, especially from the Syrian Civil War, flooding into Europe (as of 2016 the refugee crisis appears to have peaked).
 Nationalist groups like Germany's Pegida, France's National Front and the UK Independence Party gained prominence in their respective nations advocating restrictions on immigration to protect the local populations.

 Since 2010, Catalan nationalists have led a renewed Catalan independence movement and declared Catalan independence.
 The movement has been opposed by Spanish nationalists.
 In the 2010s, the Greek economic crisis and waves of immigration have led to a significant rise of Fascism and Greek nationalism across Greece, especially among the youth.

 In Russia, exploitation of nationalist sentiments allowed Vladimir Putin to consolidate power.
 This nationalist sentiment was used in Russia's annexation of Crimea in 2014 and other actions in Ukraine.
-Nationalist movements gradually began to rise in Central Europe as well, particularly Poland, under the influence of the ruling party, Law and Justice (led by Jaroslaw Kaczynski).
+Nationalist movements gradually began to rise in Central Europe as well, particularly Poland, under the influence of the ruling party, Law and Justice (led by Jarosław Kaczyński).
 In Hungary, the anti-immigration rhetoric and stance against foreign influence is a powerful national glue promoted the ruling Fidesz party (led by Viktor Orbán).
 Nationalist parties have also joined governing coalitions in Bulgaria, Slovakia, Latvia and Ukraine.

 In India, Hindu nationalism has grown in popularity with the rise of the Bharatiya Janata Party, a right-wing party which has been ruling India at the national level since 2014.
 The rise in religious nationalism comes with the rise of right-wing populism in India, with the election and re-election of populist leader Narendra Modi as Prime Minister, who promised economic prosperity for all and an end to corruption.
 Militant Buddhist nationalism is also on the rise in Myanmar, Thailand and Sri Lanka.